Matthew-Hurrell/Disney-Food-Guide/README.md

 * Balsamiq - Wireframing software used to plan and design website templates.
 * GitPod - An open source developer platform for remote development.
 Used to edit and build the website.
 * GitHub - An online host for web and software development projects.
 Used to store the repository and deploy the finished website.
+* Git - Software for tracking changes to files.
+Used with GitPod to add, commit and push code changes to the repository on GitHub.
 * Affinity Photo - A photo editing app available through the apple store used to design and create graphics for the site.
 * Apple Notes - A simple apple app used to write and plan copy and content for the website.
 * Slack - An online messaging program designed for workplace collaboration.
 Used for advice and guidance from peers.